-I currently work at the Golub Capital Social Impact Lab at Stanford GSB.
-I work on plagiarism, ethical review, and literary complexity for a project on AI-generated educational content for kids to learn English as a second language.
+July 2025 - January 2026 I worked as a research assistant at the Golub Capital Social Impact Lab at Stanford GSB.
+I worked on plagiarism, ethical review, and literary complexity for a project on AI-generated educational content for kids to learn English as a second language.

-May 2025 - September 2025 I was the primary RA for David Weil, the James and Meryl Tisch Professor of Economics at Brown University.
-I helped to research, write, and edit a new book on population growth, focusing on global fertility rates
+May 2025 - September 2025 I Professor David Weil's research assistant in the Economics Department at Brown University.
+I helped to research, write, and edit a new book on population growth, focusing on global fertility rates.

 I am broadly interested in sociolinguistic situations wherein the primary motivation of linguistic variation is performative, not authentic.
 Thus, I've done research on politicians and comedians' use of language to index political allegiance/identity, place, and class.